a11ce/roc/README.md

 - `getSprite(ctx): Sprite`.
 - `onEnterInteractRange(ctx): Promise<void>`.
 Called by the avatar when the player moves within interaction range.
 - `onInteract(ctx): Promise<void>`.
 Called by the avatar when the player interacts with the object.
-- `onEnterRoom(ctx): void`.
+- `onEnterctx): void`.
 Called when the player enters the room containing the object.

 The following GameObject types are provided: